dmora127/tutorial-ONT-Basecalling/README.md

 ### Set Up Your Software Environment
 Before basecalling, set up your software environment to run Dorado inside an Apptainer container.

-1. Log into your OSPool account:

-    ```bash
-    ssh user.name@ap##.uw.osg-htc.org
-    ```

-2. Set your temporary Apptainer build directory to `/home/tmp/`.
+1. Set your temporary Apptainer build directory to `/home/tmp/`.
 Once you've built your container, you can delete the contents of this directory to reduce quota usage on `/home`.

    On the Access Point (AP), run:
     ```bash